dexterstacey/one-click-hugo-cms/site/content/post/programme-lead-job-strategy-and-networking-reframe.md

 ---
-title: "Programme Lead Job: Strategy and Networking"
+title: "Programme Lead Job: Strategy & Networking"
 date: 2022-04-20T12:52:31.333Z
 description: Cohere is seeking to recruit a Programme Lead to oversee the growth and development of Reframe.